zf4223v1ms7/nexus-sdk/docs/guides/llm-openai-chat-prep-tool.md

-# Developing Tool to Prep Numeric Results for Chat Completion
+# Build the Missing Tool

 This guide walks through the development of a tool that converts numbers into a message format compatible with the OpenAI chat completion tool.
 This is particularly useful when you want to use the results of mathematical operations as input for chat completion.